AirAlert-WR/IoT_controller/README.md

 ## Installation and initialization

+### Software

 Make sure you have the following programs installed on your device:

 - Python >= 3.11
 - PIP

+For example, under a **Debian-based Linux** platform like "*RaspberryPi OS*", these programs may be installed through the following **shell command**:

+    sudo apt update && sudo apt install python3 python3-pip

-Simply execute the **following code** in your command line, after setting its path to the current folder:
+After a successful preparation, simply execute the **following passage** inside your shell, while setting its path to the **current folder**:

     pip install .

 This will perform the complete program initialization by:

-- Installing all dependencies (if available on your platform)
+- installing all dependencies (if available on your platform)
-- Creating all configuration files with according default entries
+- creating all configuration files with according default entries

+### Hardware

+> !!!
+Attention !!!

 ## Starting the program